-There is an ongoing community work to translate the GGI Handbook in various languages.
+This book was originally written in English.
+It is also available in French, German, Portuguese, Dutch, Italian and Spanish, thanks to an ongoing community work to translate the GGI Handbook.
 As progress evolves rapidly, we recommend to check out our official website for a complete list of available translations.